Anti-miscegenation laws in the United States: Loving v. Virginia

 In 1967, an interracial couple, Richard and Mildred Loving, successfully challenged the constitutionality of the ban on interracial marriage in Virginia.
-Their case reached the US Supreme Court as Loving v.
+Their case reached the U.S. Supreme Court as Loving v.
 Virginia.

 In 1958, the Lovings married in Washington, D.C. to evade Virginia's anti-miscegenation law (the Racial Integrity Act).
 On their return to Virginia, they were arrested in their bedroom for living together as an interracial couple.
 The judge suspended their sentence on the condition that the Lovings leave Virginia and not return for 25 years.
-In 1963, the Lovings, who had moved to Washington, D.C, decided to appeal this judgment.
+In 1963, the Lovings, who had moved to Washington, D.C., decided to appeal this judgment.
 In 1965, Virginia trial court Judge Leon Bazile, who heard their original case, refused to reconsider his decision.
 Instead, he defended racial segregation, writing:

 The Lovings then took their case to the Supreme Court of Virginia, which invalidated the original sentence but upheld the state's Racial Integrity Act.
 Finally, the Lovings turned to the U.S Supreme Court.
 The court, which had previously avoided taking miscegenation cases, agreed to hear an appeal.
 In 1967, 84 years after Pace v.
 Alabama in 1883, the Supreme Court ruled unanimously that the anti-miscegenation laws were unconstitutional.
 Chief Justice Warren wrote in the court majority opinion that:

-The Supreme Court condemned Virginia's anti-miscegenation law as "designed to maintain White Supremacy".
+The U.S. Supreme Court condemned Virginia's anti-miscegenation law as "designed to maintain White Supremacy".